[Verlag Der Rudolf Steiner-Nachlassverwaltung, 1961.]

 Steiner sometimes said that modern science would confirm his teachings, and he generally claimed that he himself was a scientist — a scientist of the spirit.
 But often he acknowledged that there is no scientific support for his teachings, and he blamed science, arguing that it is blind to truth.
 [See "Steiner's 'Science'" and "Science".]
 Here he says that science does not accept the things he is saying about race — and he does not realize that this is a damning indictment of his statements.

 Steiner is saying that white people have a healthy skin color because their inner whiteness — think purity and virtue — shines through the surface of the skin.
 Note, too, how in this paragraph Steiner indicates that the races are stages of development.
 He argues that black people are less evolved than yellow people — Asians stand at the "Mongol stage" of evolution, at a "higher level" than blacks.
 Whites are higher still, according to Steiner.
-[See "Steiner's Racism", "Races", and "Rankings".]
+[See "Steiner's Racism" and "Races".]
 In part, Steiner argues, white superiority is shown by white self-reliance or self-sufficiency.
 Compared to the lower races, whites are far less dependent on energies received from outside themselves, Steiner says.
 This does not mean that whites are perfect, of course.
 Great vistas of further human evolution lie in the future.
 Nonetheless, although whites are at present prone to certain errors, such as materialism, whites will lead the human evolutionary advance.
 (Steiner will develop this theme later in the lecture.
 And he will return to white materialism when discussing American whites.)

 It is also worth noting, at least in passing, that Steiner seemed to think that Eskimos are whites who have been denied intense exterior heating.
 In fact, Eskimos are native Americans — which he sometimes called Red Indians.
 I quote him to this effect later on this page.